-As such, this should actually be one of the first questions technical support agents ask customers who call in about network related issues.
+So naturally, this should actually be one of the first questions technical support agents ask customers who call in about network-related issues.

 2. What's the make and model of the router?
 How old is the router?

-If a router is older than 5 years, it probably can’t handle the demands of today’s users.
-Old routers just don’t have the necessary protocols or max speeds to support online gaming, Skype sessions or streaming music and 4K videos.
+If a router is older than five years, it probably can’t handle the demands of today’s users.
+Old routers just don’t have the necessary protocols or max speeds to support online gaming, Zoom sessions, or streaming music and 4K videos.
 Plus, like most things, the quality of routers tends to diminish over time.

-If an agent has determined all wires and cables are properly connected, the next step should be to ask the customer about the make, model and age of their router to verify it can keep up with their demands.
+If you know all wires and cables are properly connected, the next step should be to ask the customer about the make, model, and age of their router to verify it can keep up with their demands.